Inclusion Ambassadors (2016 - Present)

 As part of their work to represent those with additional support needs during policy and practice development, the Inclusion Ambassadors have contributed to recent calls for evidence and government consultation.
 This included a submission to the Scottish Government’s Human Rights National Taskforce 2021 relating to their work on the Convention on the Rights of People with Disabilities.

-Throughout the Covid-19 pandemic the Inclusion Ambassadors have been sharing their experiences of the lockdowns, specifically around the impact on educational experiences.
+Throughout the Covid-19 pandemic the Inclusion Ambassadors also shared their experiences, specifically around their educational experiences.

 Review into the implementation of Additional Support for Learning